 Dad plays a huge role in the first week of pregnancy.
 He may be thinking about fatherhood and what it means to have a baby during this time if the pregnancy is planned.

 — Starting a pregnancy diet this early in the game is a great choice.
 Pregnancy diets are high in whole grains and fiber while maintaining a healthy fat and carbohydrate level.

-— Women thinking about becoming pregnant may also want to start taking prenatal vitamins with folic acid at this time.
+— If you are thinking about becoming pregnant, you may also want to start taking prenatal vitamins with folic acid at this time.
 Folic acid prevents neural tube defects in the first weeks after conception.
-Most often, women have no idea they are pregnant until about the 6thweek of pregnancy.
+Most often, women have no idea they are pregnant until about the 6th week of pregnancy.
 Taking prenatal vitamins well before conception provides great benefits for baby.

 — Toxic materials in the environment and body are detrimental to fertility and gestation.
 The first week of pregnancy is the ideal time to stop smoking, stop drinking and remove any chemical toxins from your daily environment.
 Chemical toxins can include paint and aerosol sprays.

 — Doctors often tell women thinking about conception to “think pregnant” and “act pregnant” before they are pregnant.